zapabob/ROCm/README.md

 ## Multiple Release Installations of AMD ROCm on a Server Fail

-The Side-by-Side install feature does not behave as expected, and multiple release installations of AMD ROCm fails.
+The Side-by-Side install feature does not behave as expected, and multiple release installations of AMD ROCm fail.
 Attempts to install AMD ROCm v3.5.0 and AMD ROCm v3.5.1 side-by-side can result in breaking the existing ROCm v3.5.0 installation.

 This known issue is currently under investigation.